idaholab/HPC_OOD_Chat/README.md

 /chat/completions       # Communicate with the generation API
 ```

 There are a few additional endpoints that were setup for feedback.
+These are not needed.
 Those endpoints are:
 ```
 /message_feedback       # Provides feedback on a given message /feedback               # Provide general feedback via an HTML form